 All of the questions asked and documents requested are intended to determine your overall insurability.
 Be sure you are prepared to answer all of these questions truthfully.

-Remember, as your insurance agent, we are here to help find the best over 50 life insurance for you.
-We understand the insurance industry and know which life insurers will work best for people with colon polyps, like yourself.
+I’m here to help find the best over 50 life insurance for you.
+I do this everyday and know very well which life insurers will work best for people with colon polyps, like yourself.

-You may be anxious about what life insurance rating to expect, as well as what questions will be part of the application process.
+You may be anxious about what you’ll have to pay for life insurance, and curious as to what to expect and what questions will be part of the application process.

-Please read through all the tips below so you can confidently take the next steps in buying affordable life insurance.
+By reading through all the tips below you can confidently take the next steps in buying affordable life insurance.

 Possible Results When Buying Life Insurance after Colon Polyps